square/cycler/README.md

 }
 ```

 This is the general case.
-Instead of inflating a layout create
+Instead of inflating a layout, `create`
 provides a context for you to create a view of type `V` and assign
 it to `view`.
-As usual you can use that `view` reference or any
+As usual, you can use that `view` reference or any
-other you obtain inside the `bind` block.
+other reference you've obtained inside the `bind` block.

 #### Extra item definitions

 Recycler views allow for the inclusion of one extra (but optional)
 item.
 This is useful when you want to show your state.
 For example: "no results" or "loading more...".
-The extraItem is independent from the main data list and
+The `extraItem` is independent from the main data list and
 doesn't need to be of type `I`.

-Definitions for extraItems are analogous to normal rows
+Definitions for `extraItem`s are analogous to normal rows
 and follow the same convention.
-But are only applied to the
+However, the definitions are only applied
-extra item you provide along with the data (if any).
+to the extra item you provide along with the data (if any).

 ```kotlin
 extraItem<I, S, V> {